clarkzinzow/tinysh/README.md

 ![y tho](http://i.imgur.com/yNlQWRM.jpg?fb)

 Tinysh is obviously not meant for any serious shell work.
-However, running it in verbose mode, inspecting the code, and implementing your own features can serve as a useful pedagogical tool for learning the basic underpinnings of a simplified shell architecture.
+However, running the shell in verbose mode, inspecting the code, and implementing your own features can serve as a useful pedagogical tool for learning the basic underpinnings of a simplified shell architecture.
 If you're in the midst of taking your first operating systems class, or if you have just started to learn how to use a UNIX shell and you're curious about what's under the hood, hopefully messing around with